 Mad Bar (Carrer de la Mare de Déu 32), popular gay bar, Belgian/French accent, cocktails and copas, sexy bartenders, men-only darkroom, terrace; seasonally open through November 4th.

 Sunrise (Carrer de la Mare de Déu, 44), gay-friendly copas/cocktails lounge and terrace, good sound system.

 Amnesia (Carretera Eivissa a Sant Antoni, km 5), one of the legendary clubs with a 5,000 capacity crowd; regular nights including Matinée Group's Saturday club nights that include foam parties in the Main Room, and evenings on The Terrace.

 Privilege (Carrer de Ibiza, 7), the worlds largest nightclub with capacity of 10,000, main room ceilings at 25 meters high, many bars, plus a chill-out garden, rotation of international club brands and spectacular shows.
-Superman by SuperMartXé owns Saturdays here, presenting their unique shows weekly throughout the season plus other special nights such as their June 11th Ibiza Pride night.
-Friday nights are for fans of Hip-Hop and Reggaeton.
+Superman by SuperMartXé owns Saturdays at Vista Club here, presenting their unique shows weekly throughout the season plus other special nights.

 Ushuaïa (Playa d'en Bossa, 10), nightly parties at the beach just south of Eivissa, mega-star DJs, big pool parties; gay nights have included Pride events in years past.